mzane42/scoreParty-angular/README.md

 # ScoreParty Client

-Angular project to save video game scores and share it with your facebook friends connected with the server [scoreParty-api](https://github.com/mzane42/scoreParty)
+Simple Angular project to save video game scores and share it with your facebook friends.
+This app is connected with the server [scoreParty-api](https://github.com/mzane42/scoreParty)

 ## Getting Started